yur0n/abz/README.md

 **CORS:**

-- The CORS configuration restricts API server requests to those originating from `CLIENT_ORIGIN`.
+- The CORS configuration restricts API server requests to those originating from `CLIENT_ORIGIN` specified in `.env` file.
 Remember to replace this placeholder with your actual client domain.

 **TLS:**